edsdk/froala-file-manager/README.md

 **`urlFiles`** (*required*)
 \
 An URL prefix which will be used to generate full URL to uploaded and inserted files.
-Should link to the directory you specified in the second step of installation as `dirFiles` (you specified directory on disc for server script, and not you specify which URL is associated with this directory).
+Should link to the directory you specified in the second step of installation as `dirFiles` (you specified directory on disc for server script, and not you specify which URL is associated with this directory). *Please use absolute URL prefix here to avoid Froala-specifix issue (it thinks URLs starting with "/" are external and tries to relocate image without a need).*

 **`defaultUploadDir`**
 \